rage/java-programming/data/part-11/4-processing-files.md

 <!-- Yllä olevassa `kirjoitaTiedostoon`-metodissa luodaan ensin `PrintWriter`-olio, joka kirjoittaa parametrina annetussa sijainnissa sijaitsevaan tiedostoon `tiedostonNimi`.
 Tämän jälkeen kirjoitetaan tiedostoon `println`-metodilla.
 Konstruktorin mahdollisesti heittämä poikkeus tulee käsitellä joko `try-catch`-lohkolla tai siirtämällä poikkeuksen käsittelyvastuuta eteenpäin.
 Metodissa `kirjoitaTiedostoon` käsittelyvastuu on siirretty eteenpäin. -->

 In the `writeToFile` method above we begin by creating a `PrintWriter` object.
-It writes data the the file that is located at the path that the string `fileName` indicates.
+It writes data to the file that is located at the path that the string `fileName` indicates.
 After this we write the text to the file by calling the `println` method.
 The possible exception that the constructor throws has to be handled with a `try-catch` block or the handling responsibility has to be transferred elsewhere.
 In the `writeToFile` method the responsibility to handle the exception is placed on the method that calls `writeToFile`.

 <!-- Luodaan `main`-metodi jossa kutsutaan `Tallentaja`-olion `kirjoitaTiedostoon`-metodia.
 Poikkeusta ei ole pakko käsitellä `main`-metodissakaan, vaan se voi ilmoittaa heittävänsä mahdollisesti poikkeuksen määrittelyllä `throws Exception`. -->